sclorg/varnish-container/4/README.md

 S2I build support
 -------------
-The Varnish Cache 4.0 Docker image supports the S2I tool (see Usage section).
+The Varnish Cache 4.0 container image supports the S2I tool (see Usage section).
 Note that the default.vcl configuration file in the directory accessed by S2I needs to be in the VCL format.